Percona-Lab/percona-docstreamer/readme.md

 | **Source and Target** | **B. Ensure both are running and you are able to connect** | Ensure the service is active and listening on the configured IP/port.
 Make sure any firewall rules have also been configured accordingly and you are able to connect to both clusters from the host running docMongoStream |
 | **DocumentDB (Source)** | **C. ENABLE CHANGE STREAMS IN DOCUMENTDB** | This might need to be done for each collection depending on your use case. |

-You can obtain the DocumentDB AWS CA cert for your cluster by going to the AWS console and browsing to DocumentDB --> Clusters --> <cluster_name_here> and then click on the `Connectivity & Security` tab (sample screenhot below).
+You can obtain the DocumentDB AWS CA cert for your cluster by going to the AWS console and browsing to DocumentDB --> Clusters --> <cluster_name_here> and then click on the `Connectivity & Security` tab (sample screenshot below).
 This is also where you need to gather your DocumentDB URI, in order to configure it in the `config.yaml`.

 ![docdb](docdb.png)